Tochukz/Octopus-Deploy/ASP.NET.md

 * Click on the `Environments` link on the left navigation bar
 * Click the `ADD ENVIRONMENT` button in the content area
 * Enter the environment name `Dev` and click `Save`
 * Repeat for `Test` and `Prod` environments.

+__Create the Octopus deployment project__
+* Click on the `Projects` menu and then `ADD PROJECT` button at the top right
+* Enter you Project name and click `SAVE`
+* Click `Variables` link on the navigation bar
+* Add as many variables as needed.
+A variable should be some parameter that varies for each environment such as database connection string.
+  * You can use `#{Octopus.Environment.Name}` as value of a variable to dynamically reference the environment name for each environment. e.g `EnvName=#{Octopus.Environment.Name}`
+  * You can define a single variable and scope different values of that variable to different environments. e.g IIS Port as a variable name and different port number for different environments.
+* Click on link `Deployments`  > `Overview` > `DEFINE YOUR DEPLOYMENT PROCESS`
+* Click the `ADD STEP` button
+* Select `Windows Server` and click `Deploy to IIS`
+* Enter a descriptive name for your selected step.
+* Select a web role that marches one registered by your Tentacle.
+That is `web` in our case.
+* Select the package ID e.g `MyApp`.
+  * This is ID of package that was pushed to Octopus repository by Jenkins
+* Enter your website details and click `SAVE` button

 __Configure the Deployment Targets__
-Remember that you _Tantacle Manager_ which was installed as a prerequisite sits on each and every of your target machine.
+Remember that your _Tantacle Manager_ which was installed as a prerequisite sits on each and every of your target machine.
 * Start the _Tantacle Manager_ from your start menu
 * Add a New Tentacle and click on the `GET STARTED` button
 * For _Communication Style_ use `Polling Tentacle` and click `NEXT`.